axel-stage/etl-fin-api/README.md

 1. [License](#license)

 ## Features
 A robust ETL (Extract, Transform, Load) pipeline that ingests real-world finance data from a RESTful API, transforms and validates the data and loads it into a relational database.
-The system is fully containerized using Docker and supports testing, logging, configuration and secrets management.
+The system is fully containerized using Docker and supports testing, logging, argument parsing during runtime and configuration management.
  - **ETL**: Automatically fetches financial data from a RESTful API.
  - **Data Validation**: Ensures correctness using pydantic models.
  - **Testing**: Unit tests using pytest.